bastiankrohg/arduino/README.md

 3) Make sure to have included the correct third party libraries: Click on "Include Libraries" and add the following libraries: (as include .zip library or by searching and installing them with the IDE)
   * Grove - LCD RGB Backlight 1.0.0 - "rgb_lcd.h"
   * DHT sensor library by Adafruit - "DHT.h"
+  The following two zipped libraries are included in the project, in the folder libraries:
-  * Grove - Chainable LED - "ChainableLED.h" (zipped library is included in this project, but needs to be added in your IDE using "Add .ZIP library")
+  * Grove - Chainable LED - "ChainableLED.h"
-  *
+  * Grove - Temperature and Humidity - "DHT.h"